MLB

 BetMGM Sportsbook

-BetMGM has emerged as one of the leaders in the iGaming industry, often being one of the first operators to set up shop in new markets.
+BetMGM has emerged as a leader in the iGaming industry, often being one of the first operators to set up shop in new markets.

 Its partnership with the PGA Tour makes it a great choice for The Masters props, as there is a comprehensive selection within this betting market.
 You’ll find odds boosts on players to make the cut as well as head-to-head choices.